 APPENDIX 7.
-TECHNICAL SPECIFICATIONS RELATED TO AERONAUTICAL CLIMATOLOGICAL INFORMATION (See SECTION 3 of this Regulation.)
+TECHNICAL SPECIFICATIONS RELATED TO AERONAUTICAL CLIMATOLOGICAL INFORMATION

 1. PROCESSING OF AERONAUTICAL CLIMATOLOGICAL INFORMATION

 Recommendation. - Meteorological observations for regular and alternate aerodromes should be collected, processed and stored in a form suitable for the preparation of aerodrome climatological information.